The Morris County Regional Vaccination Center closed on July 16, 2021.

 - The Morris County Municipal Utilities Authority has now resumed most services suspended during the pandemic.
 Phone service is limited, so please contact the MCMUA by emailing [email protected].
 Visit the MCMUA homepage for information about Household Hazardous Waste Disposal days and other status updates.

-- Rutgers Cooperative Extension of Morris County is open to the public on a limited basis.
+- Rutgers Cooperative Extension of Morris County is open to the public.
 Visit the Rutgers Coop website or call 973-285-8300 for information on specific programs and services in Agriculture and Natural Resources, Rutgers Master Gardeners and 4-H.

 Morris County Emergency Declarations